aeternity/protocol/node/api/naming_system_api_usage.md

 When a name is preclaimed, you are in a position to claim it:
 * prepare name claim transaction as per [specification](../../serializations.md).
-In order to ease the initial integration, the epoch node provides [/debug/names/claim endpoint](https://aeternity.github.io/epoch-api-docs/?config=https://raw.githubusercontent.com/aeternity/epoch/master/apps/aehttp/priv/swagger.json#/internal/PostNameClaim).
+In order to ease the initial integration, the Aeternity node provides [/debug/names/claim endpoint](https://aeternity.github.io/epoch-api-docs/?config=https://raw.githubusercontent.com/aeternity/epoch/master/apps/aehttp/priv/swagger.json#/internal/PostNameClaim).
 You must use the name with the same salt as used in commitment hash computation:
 ```